How to Automatically Create Real Estate Listing Videos

 Click + to add the Facebook Pages app and select the Create Page Video event.
 Continue by selecting your account or signing in first.
 Then, click Continue.

-On the set up action page, we can create our Facebook posts.
+On the Action page, we can create our Facebook posts.
 First, select your page.
 Then add the video by selecting Creatomate -> Url in the Video field.
-For the Title and Description fields, select the corresponding columns.
-When done, click Continue:
+For the Title and Description fields, select the corresponding columns:

 Click Test step to make sure it works.
 There will be a test video posted to your account right away, so you might want to delete it.